varigence/docs/bimlflex/reference-documentation/settings/AzureStageContainer.md

 The Container Name to use for the staging process.

-This should be indicative of the purpose of the contents, such as "staging"
+This should be indicative of the purpose of the contents, such as `staging`

 Notes: